2024 Best Health/Medical Prep Programs Associate Degree Schools in the Far Western US Region

 Overall Quality Is a Must

 A school that excels in educating for a particular major and degree level must be a great school overall as well.
-To account for this we consider a college's overall Best Colleges ranking which itself looks at a host of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To take this into account we include a college's overall Best Colleges ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Early-Career Salaries